Road Trip: The Arcade Edition

 Road Trip: The Arcade Edition, known as Gadget Racers in Europe and Choro Q! in Japan, is a racing video game released in 2002 by Takara.
-It is based mainly upon Road Trip Adventure, a predecessor, however was only sold for the GameCube.
+It is based mainly upon Road Trip Adventure, a predecessor, however was only sold for the PlayStation 2.
 Allowing this, weapons were added to a more racing perspective to make it an arcade version.
 It involves toy cars known in as Choro-Q or Penny Racers.

 Gameplay

 Players choose which of the 10 cars they will be driving.
 Some modes are: Challenge Race, Drag Racing, and Grand Prix.
 Players must complete tracks in Challenge Race and Grand Prix in order to play additional cars in any given game.
 The tracks for the races are called: Road Trip Circuit, Road Trip Park, After School, Kid's Room, Road Trip Highway, and Silver Village.
 The tracks will be short, middle, long, short reversed, middle reversed, and long reversed.
 Successful players may work up to 100 cars and many more parts including the legendary Devil Magnimum engine and the Road Trip Hurtle.

 The game includes six different tracks, as well as three different lengths of the tracks, short, medium, and long. the tracks can also be unlocked in reverse mode, heightening the total number of tracks to 36.
 These Environments Include Road Trip Circuit, A track that starts out as an oval track that eventually increases to a massive circuit on the shoreline, Road Trip Park, An Offroad track that takes place in a nature park, and features bridges, jungle gyms, and a short river, After School, a track that takes racers around a school after hours, and one of its more notable sections is the pool area, where the player had to stay on the 'Floaties' to avoid falling into the water and losing speed, Kid's Room, a track that is made up of many toys and some school supplies. another notable aspect of this track is the spinning tops arena, similar to the "Beyblade" Toys.
 Road Trip Highway is a very futuristic highway course decorated with several tall buildings and holographic billboards. the track has several 'potholes' in the road, and one some areas of the track, electric fences that slow cars down. the final track, Silver Village, starts out in the small village that is supposedly the Silver Village, but quickly enters a massive and dangerous mountain, with broken bridges, oddly colored caves, and is decorated with snowmen. the track's finale being a ski jump.